December 13, 2019 / Esther Choy

 Rudolph the Red Nosed Reindeer galloped to the top of the charts because of its heartwarming story of an unlikely hero.

+The “underdog” plot is one of the basic plots that works especially well in a business context.
 In my book, Let the Story Do the Work, I mention billionaire John Paul DeJoria of Paul Mitchell hair care system and the Patrón Spirits Company.
 DeJoria exemplifies the underdog or rags-to-riches story, having been homeless twice before starting Paul Mitchell with just $700.

 DeJoria tells this story frequently.
 And no wonder!
 When people hear stories that follow this plot, they feel empathy toward the protagonist’s plight, and then inspired and motivated by the teller’s victory.
 They begin to think, “well, if they succeeded in such adverse circumstances, why can’t I succeed too?”